modelica/efmi-compliancechecker/README.md

 # Repository overview

-This repository provides the source code of the _eFMI Compliance Checker_, a tool for checking eFMUs for conformance with the [eFMI Standard](https://efmi-standard.org).
+This repository provides the source code of the _eFMI® Compliance Checker_, a tool for checking eFMUs for conformance with the [eFMI® Standard](https://efmi-standard.org).

 The supported checks are: